Dealing with the financial affairs of someone who has died

 • the probate fee

-Send the forms and documents to the Probate Registry.
-You can find your local Probate Registry on GOV.UK.
+Send the forms and documents to the probate registry at:

 The fee for applying for probate or letters of administration depends on the value of the estate.
 You won’t pay a fee if the value of the estate is less than £5,000.

-If the estate is valued at £5,000 or more the fee is £273.
+If the estate is valued at £5,000 or more the fee is £300.
+An extra fee of £1.50 is added for each copy of the grant you need.
 This is the same for both post and online applications.

 If you’re on a low income or having financial problems you can apply to pay a reduced fee or not fee at all.
 You can apply online or download a form to print off on GOV.UK at www.gov.uk.